It’s simple. Because it’s ours.

 - Unify our community through art-related events that can be enjoyed by any gender and most age groups, including those of any skill level, socioeconomic status or ancestry or heritage.
 We will strive to be as accessible and accommodating as possible to those with physical disabilities.

-As a lifelong artist who has been offering unique paint classes in the past year, I discovered techniques that allow artists and non-artists to enjoy doing paintings and other creative activities in a social setting.
+As a lifelong artist who has been offering unique paint classes since 2018, I discovered techniques that allow artists and non-artists to enjoy doing paintings and other creative activities in a social setting.
 I have consistently been impressed by how people interact with each other, particularly that they are exceedingly friendly, helpful and encouraging, no matter who is standing next to who.
 Time after time I see first-hand that doing creative activities together in a social setting is a way to help people come together, to get to know each other on a slightly different level than almost any other type of activity.

-National research conducted by the Americans for the Arts supports my belief that art is the answer to just about everything that is important in life.
+National research conducted by the Americans for the Arts in 2018 supports my belief that art is the answer to just about everything that is important in life.
 Specifically, art helps us bridge divides, it helps us want to help each other in meaningful ways.
 It helps pick us up when we’re feeling down and it helps lift us higher when we’re feeling good.
 Art is the answer, and that answer is right here for all of us to share with each other right here in our own community in the South Hills of Pittsburgh.

 Not one to shy away from the conversation, there’s something here in our community that we need to talk about.